matzew/kn-connector-source-timer/README.md

 ## Kubernetes manifest

 The build produces a Kubernetes manifest in (`target/kubernetes/kubernetes.yml`).
-This manifest holds all resources required to run the application on your Kubenretes cluster.
+This manifest holds all resources required to run the application on your Kubernetes cluster.

 The Kubernetes manifest includes: